hkelly93/SmartKitchen/README.md

 # Progress (Week (4/11)

 * Harrison Kelly
-    * Updated the UI to use the new version of the REST api.
+    * Updated the UI to use the new version of the REST api and fixed the delete REST call.